Frequently Asked Questions

 No. You must be in your final semester and be expected to complete all of your requirements for graduation before you may participate in the ceremony.
 The University holds Commencement ceremonies in each of the long semesters (fall and spring).
 If you finish your degree in the summer, you may participate in the December ceremony.
 You may not “walk” early in the May ceremony.
 There are no exceptions to this rule.

-Q10: What happens after I register on the College of Engineering website?
+Q10: What happens after I RSVP on MyMav for the Commencement Ceremony?

 When you register, you become part of the database of all students who are going to walk for that ceremony.
 You will receive an email from the University with information on how to download your tickets about three to four weeks before the ceremony.
 Name cards that you will give to the announcer are generated; you will receive this name card when you check-in at the ceremony location on the day of the Commencement.
 You cannot walk if you do not register in advance and have a name card produced.

 Q11: When will I know how many tickets I will be able to receive?

 The University decides how many tickets each student will be able to download a month or so prior to the ceremony.
 This number is based on the capacity of the College Park Center divided by the number of graduates anticipated to participate for each college.
 The number of anticipated graduates varies for each ceremony, so the number of tickets may change each semester.
 Most likely, we will be able to provide as many tickets as you need.
 However, please be respectful of the process and do not download more tickets than you will actually use, so that every student may have enough tickets for all of their guests.
 Please note that it is ILLEGAL to scalp or sell tickets to commencement.

 Q12: Why didn't I receive an email from the University about my tickets?